Federal Work Study (FWS) is a need-based employment program. Eligibility is based on the results of your FAFSA.

 In accepting a FWS job assignment, students are agreeing to assume a normal work relationship with their supervisor.
 Students may be terminated from their FWS jobs if they fail to maintain satisfactory job performance and attendance.
 FWS does not allow "study time" on the job.

-Hourly pay rates for the Federal Work Study program start at at lease the Federal minimum wage with regular pay raises with each grade level advancement.
+Hourly pay rates for the Federal Work Study program start at at lease the State of NE minimum wage with regular pay raises with grade level advancement.
 Grade levels are based on the numbers of academic credits completed (including transfer credits accepted by CU) and officially posted to the Registrar's records.

 Freshmen: zero-23 credit hours completed